niranjan739/Blinkit-Data-Analysis/README.md

  2. Average Sales: The average revenue per sale.
  3. Number of items: The total count of different items sold.
  4. Average Rating: The average customer rating for items sold.

+**Chart's Requirements**

+**1. Total Sales by Fat Content:**

+ Objective:Analyze the impact of fat content on total sales.
+	Additional KPI Metrics: Assess how other KPIs( Average Sales, Number of Items,Average Rating) vary with fat content.
+	Chart Type: Donut Chart.